 The user can manually assign a reference to a profile or let the device make the assignment automatically.
-The manual reference profile selection register (Address 0x0503 and Address 0x0504) is used to program whether a reference-to-profile assignment is manual or automatic.
-The manual reference profile selection register is a 2-byte register partitioned into four half bytes (or nibbles).

-The four nibbles form a one-to-one correspondence with the four reference inputs: one nibble for REF A, the next for REF AA, and so on.
+The manual reference profile selection register (Address 0x0503 to Address 0x0506) is where the user programs whether a reference-to-profile assignment is manual or automatic.
+The manual reference profile selection register is a 4-byte register partitioned into eight half bytes (or nibbles).
+The eight nibbles form a one-to-one correspondence with the eight reference inputs: one nibble for REF A, the next for REF AA, and so on.
 For a reference configured as a differential input, however, the device ignores the nibble associated with the two-letter input.
-For example, if the B reference is differential, only the REF B nibble matters (the device ignores the REF BB nibble).
+For example, if the B reference is differential, then only the REFB nibble matters (the device ignores the REFBB nibble).

 The MSB of each nibble is the manual profile bit, whereas the three LSBs of each nibble identify one of the eight profiles (0 to 7).
 A Logic 1 for the manual profile bit assigns the associated reference to the profile identified by the three LSBs of the nibble.
 A Logic 0 for the manual profile bit configures the associated reference for automatic reference-to-profile assignment (the three LSBs are ignored in this case).
-Note that references configured for automatic reference-to-profile assignment require activation (see the Reference-to-Profile Assignment State Machine section).
+Note that references configured for automatic reference-to-profile Assignment require activation (see the Reference-to-Profile Assignment State Machine section).